deeheber/danielle-heberling-dot-xyz/content/blog/aws-amplify-auth/index.md

 ![Amplify](./amplify.jpg)

->Note: This post was originally published on https://www.stackery.io/

 So you want to use AWS Cognito to authenticate users and have your user pool, identity pool, and app client all set up in the AWS console. ...the next question is how can you connect this with your React based frontend?
 While there are a few ways to go about doing this, this post is going to give you a brief overview on how to do this via a library called <a href="https://aws-amplify.github.io/" target="_blank" rel="noopener noreferrer">AWS-Amplify</a>.

 AWS-Amplify is an open source project managed by AWS described as “a declarative JavaScript library for application development using cloud services.”
 I liked this particular library, because it has a client first approach and abstracts away some of <a href="https://docs.aws.amazon.com/cognito/latest/developerguide/using-amazon-cognito-user-identity-pools-javascript-examples.html" target="_blank" rel="noopener noreferrer">the setup</a> required in the JavaScript SDK.